Dec 23, 2013

 I am impressed with myself these days.
 Anything beyond the baby is a bonus.
 And I did get the new suitcase, design a kickin’ graphic, and redecorate that room.
 Call it will power, resolve, or stubbornness.
 But I’m taking names.
 Next.

 For many, the “To Do” list is a favorite treasured angst.
 The baby/hospital prepare list and the bucket list are two other versions of lists at different life phases.
 Sometimes tasks are just tasks.
 And sometimes they hold more importance in your head than what they seem to on paper.
 There’s always one last item hanging on the list, and I should blow it off and ready my mental self to deliver the baby and move on… except, I’d be happier if this one last item were completed.

-I thought of the scene from The Jerk where Steve Martin is backing out of the house naked under a robe saying, “ I don’t need anything except (he picks up the ashtray)…that’s all…just this ashtray…and this paddle game…remote control…matches…that’s all I need.”
+I thought of the scene from The Jerk where Steve Martin is backing out of the house naked saying, “ I don’t need anything except (he picks up the ashtray)…that’s all…just this ashtray…and this paddle game…remote control…matches…that’s all I need.”
 All I need to have happen before this baby comes is to complete the redecoration of the big brother’s room.
 That’s all I need.